ttiny/prototype-js/README.md

 ```

 ### .implement()
-Enforeces that a class implements certain interface(s) and throws an `Error` if
+Enforces that a class implements certain interface(s) and throws an `Error` if
 it does not.
 This function also makes it possible to use
 [Object.instanceof()](#instanceof) to check if an object implements an
 interfaces. `.implement()` itself doesn't have runtime overhead - the implementation